LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Introduction

 \section{Introduction}

-\ac{M3D} aims to predict the 3D position, orientation, and size of objects from a single RGB image.
-This setup is widely available and easy to deploy for autonomous driving~\cite{progress_driving,progress_driving2}, robotics~\cite{app_robotics}, medicine~\cite{app_medical}, and city infrastructure~\cite{app_traffic_monitoring}.
-However, estimating depth information from a single 2D image plane introduces strong ambiguity, and is the dominant source of error in \ac{M3D}~\cite{monodle,monocd}.
-This problem only intensifies for viewpoint changes different from the training distribution~\cite{cdrone,rope3d}.
-Moreover, recent methods emphasize accuracy over runtime efficiency \cite{monodiff,monotakd}, which makes it hard to deploy for real-world scenarios.
-A model that learns exclusively from 3D box supervision, generalizes across viewpoints, and offers efficient inference remains lacking.
+Monocular 3d object detection (M3D) aims to predict the 3D position, orientation, and size of a scene's objects from a \emph{single} RGB image.
+This setup is broadly available and M3D finds widespread application in autonomous driving~\cite{progress_driving,progress_driving2}, robotics~\cite{app_robotics}, medicine~\cite{app_medical}, and city infrastructure~\cite{app_traffic_monitoring}.
+However, inferring depth information from a single 2D image introduces strong ambiguities, and is the dominant source of error in M3D~\cite{monodle,monocd}.
+This problem intensifies for non-zero roll and pitch viewpoints (\eg, roadside camera views) \cite{cdrone,rope3d}.
+Moreover, recent methods emphasize accuracy over runtime efficiency \cite{monodiff,monotakd}, hindering deployment in real-world scenarios.
+A model that learns exclusively from 3D box supervision, providing accurate detections and efficient real-time inference, remains currently lacking.

-To resolve this ambiguity of the accuracy-efficiency trade-off, \ac{KD} for efficient student models is a popular and powerful solution.
-In \ac{M3D}, the main challenge is estimating depth information from the single 2D image plane~\cite{monodle}.
-Because of this, many methods use LiDAR~\cite{hsrdn,monodistill,cmkd,add,fd3d} to create a teacher-student asymmetry, allowing the student to learn high-quality 3D geometric cues.
-However, in real-world applications, LiDAR-based supervision is not always available~\cite{dsc3d,roscenes}.
-Thus, we propose a LiDAR-free \ac{KD} pipeline, which leverages the asymmetric denoising distillation~\cite{knowledge_disstill} strategy to transfer knowledge from a strong teacher model to a lightweight student.
+To obtain both accurate and efficient models, knowledge distillation (KD) has been shown to be an effective paradigm~\cite{survey_knowledge_distillation, survey_knowledge_distillation2}.
+In KD, a large and computationally expensive teacher model transfers its knowledge to a smaller, more efficient student model~\cite{survey_knowledge_distillation, survey_knowledge_distillation2}.
+This process yields a student model that retains high accuracy while significantly reducing computational cost.
+To perform effective KD for M3D, existing approaches create a teacher-student asymmetry by giving the teacher access to additional information, typically in the form of LiDAR~\cite{hsrdn,monodistill,cmkd,monotakd}.
+However, LiDAR is not always available in real-world applications, and the use of multiple modalities (\eg, imagery and LiDAR) leads to complex pipelines.
+Here, we propose Asymmetric Augmentation Denoising Distillation (A2D2), an image-only KD pipeline that leverages an asymmetric denoising distillation~\cite{knowledge_disstill} strategy for efficient and accurate M3D.
+Unlike prior M3D distillation pipelines, A2D2 is conceptually simpler as we do not rely on additional modalities (\eg, LiDAR).